Byzantine-Resilient Population Protocols: Computation Model

+{\bf Corruption of nodes.} Static adversary has to decide which nodes are faulty in the beginning of the execution, knowing only the algorithm and nodes' inputs.
+Dynamic adversary, on the other hand, could {\em corrupt} a node (i.e., decide that the node becomes faulty) at any time, based on the initial knowledge of the algorithm, nodes' inputs and on the history of observations made so far (see the previous paragraph). }

-{\bf Adversarial actions through states of faulty nodes.} In an exchange, any of the two chosen nodes may be faulty.
-A faulty node may simulate any honest node's state, and thus to affect the outcome of the transition function $\Delta$ -- this outcome is meaningless for a faulty node taking part in the exchange, but could affect the resulting state of the other honest node.
-Thus, with faulty nodes the protocol may not reach a stable correct configuration.
+{\bf Adversarial actions through states of faulty nodes.} \dk{The only way for faulty nodes to affect states of honest nodes is via exchanges.} In an exchange, any of the two chosen nodes may be faulty.
+A faulty node may simulate any honest node's state -- thus, although the outcome of transition function $\Delta$ is meaningless for a faulty node taking part in the exchange, it could affect the resulting state of the other honest node. \cbr{Moreover, a faulty node has the ability to set its state based on the state of the honest node.} Hence, with faulty nodes the protocol may not reach a stable correct~configuration. \dk{Note that the exchange function is trustworthy -- a faulty node cannot arbitrarily change the state of a paired honest node, only by altering its part of the input to the function which (among others) governs the change of the state of the honest node.
+This is a common assumption in Byzantine-tolerant literature -- otherwise, if the faulty nodes could do such arbitrary alteration, it would mean full control over honest nodes, and thus they could not be called honest any more.}

 {\bf Basic model refined by the presence of the adversary.} Given the faulty nodes, a configuration is {\em stable} if the output of each {\em honest} node remains the same thereafter.
 In a correct stable configuration, all honest nodes output the majority value.
 We do not care about the output of the faulty nodes in stable configurations.
 The notions of always correct, w.h.p. correct, and stabilization time, remain the same as in the basic model.